 - 1. All available drive letters must be "blocked" by making dummy assignments so that Windows cannot assign a device to a drive letter when connected.
 This is easily accomplished using a start-up script. - 2.
 Depending on the configuration of the computer, the USB host controller imposes a limitation for how many USB connections it can support.
 To overcome this limitation, a PCI Express USB expansion card must be added to the computer.
 If a multi-port card is chosen, it must be of the type where each USB port has its own separate USB controller (what MegaVoice uses).
 Alternatively, multiple single-port cards may be used. - 3.
-If any hardware changes are made, make sure the drivers for those devices are up-to-date. - 4.
 Multi-port powered USB hubs must be used.
-MegaVoice uses 16-port hubs. - 5.
-The ports on all the hubs must be numbered consecutively from one to the maximum number being used. - 6.
-A collection of folders, each with a number from one to the maximum must be defined on the hard drive. - 7.
+MegaVoice uses 16-port hubs with dual power supplies. - 4.
+The ports on all the hubs must be numbered sequentially from one to the maximum number being used. - 5.
+A collection of folders, each with a number from one to the maximum must be defined on the hard drive. - 6.
 One at a time, a target device must be connected to the hub's USB port beginning with the first.
 While connected, the Windows Disk Management tool must be used to do the following: - a.
 Remove the assigned drive letter (if any) - b.
-Assign the matching numbered folder to the port/device and save the definition - c. i.e., port #1 is assigned to folder #1, port #2 is assigned to folder #2, and so on - 8.
-Windows stores special system files in each folder so that it remembers these mappings. - Once the mapping is completed, from SaberCopy the target devices will be the mapped folders. - 10.
-Connect all devices/players to the hubs beginning from port #1 and verify connectivity by the folder icons. - 11.
-Depending on how many devices/players are connected, use the "Add folder" button to select (using multiselect) all the required folders, i.e., if you have 30 players connected select only folders 1 30. - 12.
-Configure your project and attach it to the list of folders.
-Perform the typical copy process. - 13.
+Assign the matching numbered folder to the port/device and save the definition - c. i.e. port #1 is assigned to folder #1, port #2 is assigned to folder #2, and so on - 7.
+Windows stores special system files in each folder so that it remembers these mappings. - 8.
+Once the mapping is completed, from SaberCopy the target devices will be the mapped folders. - 9.
+Connect all devices/players to the hubs beginning from port #1. - 10.
+Depending on how many devices/players are connected, use the "Add folder" button to select (with multi-select) all the required folders, i.e. if you have 30 players connected select folders 1 30. - 11.
+Define your project and attach it to the list of folders.
+Perform the typical copy process. - 12.
 What happens during the copy is that the data "passes through" the mapped folder to the associated player.
-Nothing is written to the folder on disk, so available disk space is not a consideration.
+Nothing is actually written to the folder on disk, so available disk space is not a consideration.